Saturday, November 10, 2018

 Now called Hessian Lake, in honor of the dead Revolutionary enemies who were dumped there, the picturesque area smelled of barbecues.

-Built in 1915, the lodge is still a hotel, restaurant, and spa.
-It was the first example of rustic construction that became the standard in America's national parks.
-Influenced by "great camps" in the Adirondack Mountains--built by Manhattan's wealthy class--the lodge features many uses of chestnut timber, logs, and stone.
-When built, it had its own electric generator and steam heat.
+Built in 1915, the lodge is a hotel, restaurant, and spa.
+It is on the National Register of Historic Places because it was the first example of rustic construction that became the standard in America's national parks.
+It was influenced by the "Great Camps" in the Adirondack Mountains--built as rustic estates by Manhattan's wealthy class.
+The era of Great Camps existed from the 1870s to the 1920s, and the style was named Adirondack Architecture.
+Seen below, some estates had grandiosity designed by America's best architectural firm, McKim, Mead & White.

 The fire in the massive fireplace was just dying, as we arrived.
 Nobody kickstarted it again.
 Above the mantle is an illustration of Rip Van Winkle, a local legend written by Washington Irving.